 Mauritius + South Africa Safari Luxury Family TourShow Details

 Lagoon Beach is the nearest spot to Cape Town located only a short 10 minute drive from the city centre.
 The beach here is of a good size with a nice shallow area for the first 50 metres.
 The rising tide at Lagoon Beach tends to be smaller than at some of the more northerly destinations which makes it suitable for beginners and intermediates as well as those wanting to try some easy wave sailing.

 Sunset Beach is one of the main kitesurf locations with a good rising tide building and the best wind coming in the late afternoon.
 There are no general facilities for non-kitesurfers here unless they are staying at our Sunset Beach hotels which is right on the spot.

 Dolphin Beach is another popular kitesurf area with a very large open beach area that also has a very large open beach area.
 Dolphin Beach is favourable for groups that include non-surfers who can access the facilities at the Dolphin Beach Hotel.

 Langebaan makes for an excellent day trip located about one and a half hours drive from Cape Town along the scenic coast.
 The wind here is often stronger than in the Cape Town area and offers super flat water conditions that are perfect for freestyle junkies or beginners.
 There is a windsurf and kitesurf school located here which offers rental and instruction options as well as many very good cafes and restaurants.

-There is a huge amount to see and do in the Western Cape, these are just a few ideas.
-Planet Windsurf are South Africa specialist and we have a huge amount of experience and expertise in this area.
+There is a huge amount to see and do in the Western Cape.
+Planet Windsurf are South African specialists and we have a huge amount of experience and expertise in this area.
 We would highly recommend speaking with us about combining a windsurf holiday with some of what this fascinating country has to offer.